bladeSk/DOSBox-pixel-perfect/readme.md

 ### Borderless fullscreen window / VSYNC

 A feature used by modern games that relies on the OS to provide VSYNC.
 This eliminates screen tearing.
-Currently works only on Windows 8 or later.

 ## High-DPI support